Insurgency in Manipur: History

+The annexation of Manipur in 1949 led to split in the polity of Manipur.
+Political organizations such as Manipur State Congress actively campaigned for union with India while organizations such as Praja Sangh and other parties opposed the union.
+During this time, Hijam Irabot, a leader of the Communist Party of Manipur was in touch with the Communist Party of Burma to arrange for the training of the militant wing of the party, the Red Guards.
+After Irabot's death the movement split into various factions.

-The first separatist faction, known as United National Liberation Front (UNLF), was founded on 24 November 1964.
+In the second wave of the insurgency, the first separatist faction, known as United National Liberation Front (UNLF), was founded on 24 November 1964.
 However, they did not take armed action until 1991.
 Between 1977 and 1980, the People's Liberation Army of Manipur (PLA), People's Revolutionary Party of Kangleipak (PREPAK) and the Kangleipak Communist Party (KCP), were formed, immediately joining the war.

+Naga insurgency began in 1980s with the founding of the National Socialist Council of Nagaland.
+This was followed by the formation of Kuki National Front and the Kuki National Organisation and its armed wing Kuki National Army in 1987 and 1988 respectively.

 On 8 September 1980, Manipur was declared an area of disturbance, when the Indian Government imposed the Armed Forces (Special Powers) Act, 1958 on the region; the act currently remains in force.
+The provision was lifted in various parts of Manipur in March 2023.